 - It means we learn from our mistakes instead of fearing them.

-- It means we distinguish between our role in life and God’s.
+- It means we distinguish between our role and God’s in life.

 Your theology frames your life and work.

 What is a theology?
 It’s simply our set of beliefs about God and His interaction with the world.
 C.S.
 Lewis wrote that theology is like a map.
 Whether you admit it or not, you walk through life as if a map exists.
 You assume there are landmarks, roadblocks, paths, and destinations.
 In other words, we all have a theology.